Design and Analysis of Bolted Joints – Virtual Webinar Live

 - Screw Threads: Evolution and Important Characteristics.
 Brief history of screw threads and thread forms.
 Rolled vs. cut threads.
 Thread-form features and compatibility.
 Tensile stress area.
 Fine threads vs. coarse threads.

 - Developing a Concept for the Joint.
 General types of joints and fasteners.
 Configuring the joint.
 Designing a stiff joint.
 Shear clips and tension clips.
 Avoiding problems with fixed fasteners.

 - Calculating Bolt Loads when Ignoring Preload.
 How a preloaded joint carries load.
 Temporarily ignoring preload.
 What about friction as a load path?
 Common assumptions and their limitations.
 Finite element modeling of a bolted joint.
 An effective process for calculating bolt loads in a compact joint.
+Examples.

 - Thread Stripping & Pull-out Strength.
 How threads fail.
-Computing shear engagement areas.
+Computing theoretical shear engagement areas.
 Including a knock-down factor.
 Test results.

-If this course is not on the current schedule of open enrollment courses and you are interested in attending this or another course as an open enrollment, please contact us at (410)956-8805 or email@example.com.
+SCHEDULING: If this course is not on the current schedule of open enrollment courses and you are interested in attending this or another course as an open enrollment, please contact us at (410)956-8805 or email@example.com.
 Please indicate the course name, number of students who wish to participate. and a preferred time frame.
-ATI typically schedules open enrollment courses with a 3-5 month lead time.
-For on-site pricing, you can use the request an on-site quote form, call us at (410) 956-8805, or email us at firstname.lastname@example.org.
+ATI typically schedules open enrollment courses with a 3-5 month lead-time.
+To express your interest in an open enrollment course not on our current schedule, please email us at firstname.lastname@example.org.